 These results provide additional evidence that exposure to environmental tobacco smoke increases the risk of lung cancer.
 The researchers conclude: “The abundance of evidence, consistency of finding across continent and study type, dose-response relationship and biological plausibility, overwhelmingly support the existence of a causal relationship between passive smoking and lung cancer.”

-According to an article recently published in the Journal of the American Medical Association, females who smoke have approximately twice the risk of developing lung cancer but approximately half the risk of dying from the disease when compared to male smokers.
+Females who smoke have approximately twice the risk of developing lung cancer but approximately half the risk of dying from the disease when compared to male smokers.

 Lung cancer claims more women’s lives than breast cancer and colon cancer combined.
 But, despite this statistic, research has indicated that women diagnosed with lung cancer appear to have better survival compared to men diagnosed with the disease; researchers continue to evaluate differences between men and women and their susceptibilities to cancers as well as outcomes.